intel/cloud-client-ai-service-framework/doc/src/part6/README.md

 a) The runtime inference library provides APIs to support Tensorflow as an inference engine.
 These kinds of APIs are irt_infer_from_xxxx.
 Please refer to section 10 for detailed information.
 You need to pass the "TENSORFLOW" string to the API parameter to specify TENSORFLOW as a backend engine.
 For example image API: irt_infer_from_image.
 The inputs are tensorData, model names , "TENSORFLOW" and urlinfo, the outputs are rawDetectionResults of tensorData.

 b) The Tensorflow model may need to do preprocessing for input data, such as, transpose or normalization.
 Please add these preprocessing parts to your Tensorflow service.

+### 6.4.6 Specific to PaddlePaddle service {#6.4.6}

+a) Currently the runtime inference library provides APIs to support PaddlePaddle as an inference engine.
+These kinds of APIs are irt_infer_from_xxxx.
+Please refer to section 10 for detailed information.
+You need to pass the "PADDLE" string to the API parameter to specify PaddlePaddle as a backend engine.
+For example image API: irt_infer_from_image.
+The inputs are tensorData, model names , "PADDLE" and urlinfo, the outputs are rawDetectionResults of tensorData.

+b) The PADDLE model may need to do preprocessing for input data, such as,transpose or normalization.
+Please add these preprocessing parts to your Paddlepaddle service.

 ## 6.5 Sample: Add a service for CCAI {#6.5}